Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Look for a high MERV or CADR rating of the filter or air purifier respectively for your purchase.

 Some air purifiers, like the Patriot PCO and PureAir, clean the air, eradicating some virus particles present in the air.
 The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) recommends using a filter with a minimum efficiency reporting value (MERV) rating of 13 or higher in your HVAC system to reduce virus particles.
 For in-room air cleaners, you should use only models that have evidence of effectiveness and safety.
-Check the clean air delivery rate (CADR) chart provided by the Association of Home Appliance Manufacturers to find the right air purifier for your room.
+Check the clean air delivery rate (CADR) chart the Association of Home Appliance Manufacturers provided to find the right air purifier for your room.

 UV-light and HEPA air purifiers should be used in conjunction with one another.